hsccorp/node-bluetooth-tcp-obd/README.md

 **NOTE that this only works on a real device as it needs a cordova plugin for a TCP socket**

+See [HERE] (https://github.com/hsccorp/obd-tcp-test) for a working ionic app that uses this library

 Installation
 =============
 ```